-Power Circle's story
+Power Circle's Story

 The team has worked with private and public partners on domestic and commercial projects as well as utility-scale solar/battery developments.
 Examples of project types include smart electric heating and smart solar and storage; on-site generation, storage with grid services for public sector and commercial buildings; implementation of solar PV and thermal, biomass boilers, ground source and air source heat pumps.

 The process typically starts by exploring a new project opportunity with a local council or social landlord for example.
-They discuss and agree how best to scope, progress, structure and fund a project to maximise value for the local council or social landlord.
+They discuss and agree on how best to scope, progress, structure and fund a project to maximise value for the local council or social landlord.
 They can project manage various stages or the entire process if required.
 Funding options include self-finance, project finance, recourse finance and also grant financing in some cases.
 As a social enterprise, Power Circle enables its partners to play a strategic role in the project development as shared owners of the new project.
 Power Circle's social ESCO model also provides opportunities for a more cost-effective approach to energy management.

 Some of the benefits of this model include: